Understanding BMS: The Role of IoT, components, data and control.

 Is BMS and BAS the same?

-Building Automation System | Building Management System |
+Building Automation System

-A Building Automation System (BAS) focuses on controlling specific building functions and is more hardware-centric.
-It can read conditions within a space and automatically perform actions without manual intervention, such as controlling HVAC, security, and lighting systems. | A Building Management System (BMS) provides facility operators with a centralized view of overall building operations.
-It delivers real-time data on energy and water usage, equipment faults, assigned work orders, and visual dashboards that support analysis and long-term optimization of building operations. |
+A Building Management System (BMS) provides facility operators with a centralized view of overall building operations.
+It delivers real-time data on energy and water usage, equipment faults, assigned work orders, and visual dashboards that support analysis and long-term optimization of building operations.

-Building automation system directs sensors, actuators, and controllers to enable optimized resource usage at the system level. | Building management system guides property and facility managers by offering centralized visibility across multiple building operations. |
+Building automation system directs sensors, actuators, and controllers to enable optimized resource usage at the system level.

-Building automation system is typically preferred for small-scale or single-building setups. | Building management system is ideal for commercial buildings spread across multiple locations, enabling seamless remote monitoring and management. |
+Building management system is ideal for commercial buildings spread across multiple locations, enabling seamless remote monitoring and management.

-Zoho IoT for Smart Buildings
+Zoho IoT for Smarter Buildings

 To make managing commercial, residential, or industrial buildings easier, Zoho IoT seamlessly integrates with existing building systems, offering multi-device, protocol, and network compatibility.
 Even if you’re starting from scratch, we’ve got you covered.